 Misconceptions: Unfortunately misconceptions, personal bias, media sources, and various forms of denial have worked together to distort the presentation, epidemiology and etiology of dissociative identity disorder, a mental illness often associated with extreme and early child abuse and neglect.
 This spread of misinformation has been going on for decades.

-Etiology: The cause of dissociative identity disorder simply put is - child abuse.
-Dissociative identity disorder is precipitated by prolonged exposure to overwhelming circumstances during early childhood.
+Etiology: Dissociative identity disorder is precipitated by prolonged exposure to overwhelming circumstances during early childhood.
 (ISSTD, 2011) This is most significantly noted in the formative years of development where normal integration of parts should occur.
 Coping by dissociation is an innate ability all children have, but when nurturing and compassion are missing, the infant can rely heavily on dissociation to move their stressful and traumatic memories from consciousness.
 Depending on the severity of neglect and abuse a trauma memory can be experienced as separate dissociated personality parts.
 (Howell, 2011, p.
-85-108) The age a child is when they experience severe neglect and trauma is critical to the development of dissociative identity disorder
+85-108) The age a child is when they experience trauma is critical to the development of dissociative identity disorder

 Normal integration: At birth, behavioral states are not linked, but do integrate over the course of development as a child's needs are met.
 (Howell, 2011, p.
-89) Joyanna L. Silberg PhD., points out that this is an unconscious effort.
+89) This is an unconscious effort.
 (Silberg 2011, p.
-75) Parts group into sequences, until a sense of cohesive personality emerges that can fluently shift from one task-focused aspect of the personality to another.
+75) Parts group into sequences, until a sense of cohesiveness personality emerges that can fluently shift from one task-focused aspect of the personality to another.
 (Putnam, 1989, p.
 51) The parts share and develop a sense of common identity, and retain the ability to easily transition from one state to another.
 (Howell, 2011, p.
 89)

 Dissociative identity disorder is not a personality disorder:

-Multiple personalities were not mentioned in the DSM-I, but they were listed as a symptom in the 1968 printing of the DSM-II, under the diagnosis of hysterical neurosis, dissociative type.
+Multiple personalities were not mentioned in the DSM-I, but the term was used as part of the description in the 1968 printing of the DSM-II, under the diagnosis of hysterical neurosis, dissociative type.
 The DSM-III, which was printed in 1980 moved multiple personalities from a symptom of hysteria to its own diagnosis.
 The DSM-IV, printed in 1994, changed the name to dissociative identity disorder.
 The Diagnostic and Statistical Manual of Mental Disorders-5 retained the name of dissociative identity disorder, and uses the term distinct personality state.
 Never has this mental disorder been listed as a personality disorder, and the term personalities, although still used today is only accepted as a term to refer to the multiple parts of an individuals one personality.